cssconf/blog-content/2017/2017-02-22_first-speaker-announcement-cssconf-eu-2017/2017-02-22_first-speaker-announcement-cssconf-eu-2017.md

 # Max Stoiber
-## The road to styled components: CSS in component-based systems.
+## The road to styled components: CSS in component-based systems

 If you work with CSS in JS, chances are you have come across Max Stoiber’s work.
 In the past year, he has given a series of <a href="http://mxstbr.com/#talks" target="_blank">talks around the globe</a>, contributed to a range of popular <a href="https://github.com/mxstbr" target="_blank">open source projects</a>, and shared many of his ideas in <a href="https://devchat.tv/js-jabber/jsj-245-styled-components-and-react-boilerplate-with-max-stoiber" target="_blank">podcasts</a>, <a href="https://twitter.com/mxstbr/status/795555176203620353" target="_blank">interviews</a> and on his <a href="http://mxstbr.blog/" target="_blank">blog</a>.
 At CSSconf EU, Max will give a brand new talk introducing his latest project: <a href="https://styled-components.com/" target="_blank">styled-components</a>, an evolution of the CSS Modules concept his co-maintainer Glen Maddern introduced <a href="https://www.youtube.com/watch?v=aIyhhHTmsXE" target="_blank">at CSSconf EU 2015</a>.
 We predict it will be one of the most heatedly discussed ideas of the upcoming conference.